-Kind of a marriage of guacamole and hummus, and infused with a good amount of tender greens, this rich dip makes a unique statement.
-Serve with tortilla chips, fresh pita, pita chips, raw veggies, or a combination thereof.
+Kind of a marriage of guacamole and hummus, and infused with a good amount of tender greens, this rich green dip makes a unique statement.
+The avocado and tahini in this recipe make it extra creamy.
+Serve dip with tortilla chips, fresh pita, pita chips, raw veggies, or a combination thereof.
 Photo by Susan Voisin, FatFree Vegan Kitchen.
 Recipe from Wild About Greens by Nava Atlas.

 - 3 to 4 oz baby spinach or arugula, or a combination